erincr/ptLasso/README.md

 All model fitting in this package is done with `cv.glmnet`, and our syntax closely follows that of the `glmnet` package ([2010](#ref-glmnet)).

+# Tutorials
+For introductory YouTube tutorials and R Markdown examples, please visit the [website](https://erincraig.me/pretraining-and-the-lasso) for lasso pretraining.

 # Installation
 To install this package, we recommend following the instructions [here](https://cran.r-project.org/web/packages/githubinstall/vignettes/githubinstall.html).